TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices

+\paragraph{Moving Objects} A movement handle, i.e., gizmo, above the objects follows the user’s pinch gesture, which allows for freehand movement (\autoref{fig:objectmovement_rotation_resizing}).

+\paragraph{Rotating Objects} Three axis-aligned rotation handles allow rotation around the x, y, and z axes.
+Grasping a handle with a pinch gesture rotates objects like a knob (\autoref{fig:objectmovement_rotation_resizing}).

+\paragraph{Resizing Objects} Corner handles at each vertex of the \textit{Object Manipulation Box} enable resizing.
+Adjusting a handle moves it freely while the opposite handle remains fixed, which ensures precise control (\autoref{fig:objectmovement_rotation_resizing}).

+\paragraph{Uniform scaling} Gets activated when the weak hand is sideways (\autoref{fig:objectmovement_rotation_resizing}).
+A guiding line extends from the box center through the selected corner, ensuring accurate scaling along this line.
+Multiple selections allow synchronized scaling, while free scaling does not preserve aspect ratios.

-\paragraph{Snap-to-Grid} When any of the elements for manipulating objects are held with the right hand with a pinch gesture, the orientation of the left hand dictates the toggle between free movement and snap-to-grid modes instead of single and multiple selection modes.
-Free movement is enabled when the left hand's palm is facing upward, while snap-to-grid is activated when the palm is facing downward.
-The snap-to-grid functionality varies for movement, rotation, and scaling operations.
+\paragraph{Snap-to-Grid} When any of the elements for manipulating objects are held with the dominant hand with a pinch gesture, the orientation of the weak hand dictates the toggle between free movement and snap-to-grid modes instead of single and multiple selection modes.
+Free movement is enabled when the weak hand's palm faces upward, while snap-to-grid is activated when the palm faces downward.
+The functionality adapts to movement, rotation, and scaling operations (\autoref{fig:objectmovement_rotation_resizing}).